 Why not let your customers create content for you?
 There's a ring of authenticity when customers are excited enough about your brand to share their experience with it.
 And it's content that naturally fits into social media.

 Magnum Manufacturing Inc. has been using this strategy successfully.

 On December 4, Jon Boulter shared a short video on Facebook, "Magnum body is all lit up for the winter season."
 This fun short video shows Jon's Magnum body playing a colorful nighttime light show.
 It was just right for the Holidays.
 Magnum posted it on December 9, 2015 with the message, "Our version of a holiday light show.
 Thanks for sharing Jon!"

 In addition to sharing customer generated video, Magnum Manufacturing also shares photos from its customers.
 It has even run Truck Photo Contests.
 This non-video content complements the customer generated videos.

 Increase your brand awareness by producing short videos that keep your audience up-to-date with what you're doing.
 Take this short video from our client T.J.
 McCartney for example.

 What makes this effective?
 Updates help stakeholders feel connected without having to be in the same room.
 When a community is involved, it fills the need people have for being bonded-in the know.
 When you're trying to develop buy-in to a concept, updates foster the sense that the concept works.

-When a video captures the candid quality you feel in Ping On's Project Update, it resonates.
+When a video captures the candid quality you feel in T.J.
+McCartney's project update, it resonates.
 It makes your brand worth talking about.

 5. Television Commercials